schbm/gotastructs/readme.md

 ### Example Element

-As an example we will take a look at a simple int wrapper which implements the `Element` interface.
+As an example we will take a look at a simple string wrapper which implements the `Element` interface.
 ```go

 package element